Sumcheck API Documentation

 mle_polynomials: std::vector<F*>&

-: A vector of pointer.
-Each pointer points to the evaluations of one of the input polynomials.mle_polynomial_size: uint64_t
+: A vector of pointers, each pointing to the evaluations of one of the input polynomials.mle_polynomial_size: uint64_t

 : The length of the polynomials (number of evaluations).
-Should be a power of 2claimed_sum: F&
+This should be a power of 2.claimed_sum: F&

-: The sum the claimed by the Prover to be the sum of the combine function over the evaluations of the polynomials.combine_function: ReturningValueProgram<F>&
+: The sum the Prover claims to be the sum of the combine function over the evaluations of the polynomials.combine_function: ReturningValueProgram<F>&

-: The combine function.
-Uses ICICLE's program API.transcript_config: SumcheckTranscriptConfig<F>&&
+: The combine function, using ICICLE's program API.transcript_config: SumcheckTranscriptConfig<F>&&

 Example: Generating a Proof